danlaudk/HaskellWorkshop/README.md

 here](http://hanjoosten.github.com/HaskellWorkshop/slides/slidesDutch.html).

-Feel free to use them yourself, but if you do, please give attribution to me and Bryan.
+Feel free to use them yourself, but if you do, please give attribution to Bryan and me.
 Thanks!